stanford-futuredata/blazeit/README.md

 ```
 in the `scripts` directory.

-3. To reproduce the aggregation experiments, in the `counting` folder, run
+3. To reproduce the aggregation experiments, in the `aggregation` folder, run
 ```
 mkdir csvs
 time python run_counter.py --base_name jackson-town-square \